Author: David Cook

 The villains are numerous and not deeply characterized: the old king’s lapdog, the shadowy figure pulling his strings, plus three scheming princes and their henchmen.
-The princes, in particular, feel like they should have received more attention; we might have had time to get more characterization out of them if the novel had cut most of the “road to Ankhapur” section to spend more time in the city.
+The princes, in particular, feel like they should have received more attention; we might have had time to get more characterization out of them if the author had pared down the “road to Ankhapur” section to spend more time in the city.
 But we’re shown everyone’s plausible motivations and they feel like credible threats, so it still works out fairly well.

 Fortunately for Pinch, he’s got a motley crew of thieves in his corner.
 The three other members of his Elturel gang were rounded up and sent to Ankhapur along with him, and he makes use of their particular talents like a general deploying his troops.
 Aside from being interesting characters in their own rights, they give Pinch a good opportunity for character development as he gradually realizes that he’s become sentimentally attached to them.
 Sprite-Heels, a halfling second-story man, gets the most time of the lot; he’s duplicitous, greedy, and cowardly, but still likable and clever enough that he enlivens the scenes he’s in.
 Therin, the gang’s muscle, is untrustworthy and none too bright, which makes for a fun combination whenever he tries to usurp Pinch’s authority and Pinch effortlessly puts him in his place.

 The last member of the gang, Brown Maeve, is that rarest of things in a fantasy novel: an ugly woman who’s more than a minor side character.
 Looking back on the fifty-odd books I’ve reviewed so far, I can’t think of a single book that can boast such a character; any plot-relevant woman has always been either beautiful in some way or old enough that physical attractiveness isn’t relevant.
 Maeve is the gang’s mage, a fairly competent wizard ruined by hard drinking.
 Her alcoholism is never cute or played for laughs; it’s clear that it’s wrecking her life and she’s barely functional, so much so that you feel sorry for her.
 She gets the least screen time of all the gang, but I found her the most memorable.